Skip to main content

 Step 6: Configure URLs

-Create a urls.py file in myapp folder and map your views to URLs so that the frontend can access these API endpoints.
+Create a urls.py file in your app folder and map your views to URLs:

 myapp/urls.py